theQRL/theqrl.org/_faq/what.md

 Also included will be:

 - A [webwallet](https://wallet.theqrl.org) for a no-batteries-needed experience to use (just a browser like MEW)
-- Desktop Apps (windows, mac, linux)
+- Desktop Apps (windows, mac, Linux)
 - gRPC with protobuf for a powerful API
 - Post Quantum Resistant Ephemeral messaging layer